RatherRude/Elite-Dangerous-AI-Integration/docs/text-generation/LLM-setup.md

 </details>

  Next we are going to set up the model you are using for text generation.
-Use the above image and the below table to configure as you need.
+Use the above image and the below table to configure as you need in the order they are numbered.
 Notes will be below.

  | # | setting |Description |
 |---|---| ---|